When your child is ready for college, will you be ready to pay for it?

 - Financial aid offices publicize their own programs as well as government loans and work/study programs

-- The US Department of Education has regional offices - listed in the phone book - and a website (www.ed.gov) for information on scholarships, grants, and work programs
+- The US Department of Education has regional offices and a website (www.ed.gov) for information on scholarships, grants, and work programs

 - High school guidance offices should know about local scholarships, and your employer, service club, or religious organization will know about the ones they sponsor